 - Planable’s AI writing wingman helps teams recycle their content, spark creativity, make social media posts punchier, and generally create content with ease and joy.

 Planable supports Facebook, Instagram, TikTok, Youtube, Twitter, LinkedIn, and Google My Business.
-The one downside of using Planable as social media management tool is that the platform doesn’t provide built-in analytics.
+The one downside of using Planable as a social media management tool is that the platform doesn’t provide built-in analytics yet – this feature will launch soon, and you can already join the waitlist.

 Planable vs. Coschedule